 Property & Fence Line Surveys Calgary

-Whether in an urban or rural setting, knowledge of where property boundaries actually are is critical.
+Whether in an urban or rural setting, understanding the location of your property boundaries is essential.
 A property line survey accurately identifies where the borders of the property are located.

-Axiom Geomatics conducts property line surveys and "stakes-out" the border/boundary - we clearly mark on the ground the actual property line with orange construction stakes.
+Axiom Geomatics provides property line surveys where we stake out the property border/boundary; we mark directly on the ground the location of the property line with orange construction stakes.

-Common mistakes made when the actual location of a property line is not known:
+Common problems when the location of a property line is not known are:

-• Construction of a feature (e.g. retaining wall, fence, building) on another's property
+- Construction of a feature (e.g. retaining wall, fence, building) on a neighbours property

 Property Line Survey Cost in Calgary

-By legislation, only an Alberta Land Surveyor is able to legally able to identify property boundaries; ensure your markings are legally sound before beginning construction.
+As per legislation, only a certified Alberta Land Surveyor is legally able to identify property boundaries.
+Make sure your markings are legally sound before beginning construction.

 Property & Fence Line Survey FAQs

 Probably not.
 The property line can be anywhere from the sidewalk to many meters onto what you perceive as your front yard.
-Additionally even inside that there may be utility right-of-way.
-In most municipalities you are, however, responsible for the care and maintenance of that property (e.g. snow shovelling, lawn care, etc…).
+There may also be utility right-of-ways on top of that.
+In most municipalities, you are responsible for the care and maintenance of the property in front of your home (e.g. snow shovelling, lawn care, etc…).

 What style can my fence be?